 Cannabidiol (CBD) and cannabigerol (CBG) are two of the many compounds found in the cannabis plant.
 CBD is known for its potential health benefits, including reducing anxiety and depression, relieving pain and inflammation, and improving sleep.
 CBG, on the other hand, is a less studied compound but has shown potential benefits such as reducing inflammation and acting as an antioxidant.

 When taken together, CBD and CBG can complement each other and potentially enhance the therapeutic effects.
 For example, CBG can increase the potency of CBD and make it more effective in treating conditions such as anxiety and depression.
-Furthermore, CBG and CBD both have different modes of action, so combining them can produce a synergistic effect, leading to greater therapeutic benefits.
+Furthermore, Cannabidiol and Cannabigerol both have different modes of action, so combining them can produce a synergistic effect, leading to greater therapeutic benefits.